Triffin dilemma: The balance-of-payments dilemma

 In order to maintain the Bretton Woods system, the US had to run a balance of payments current account deficit to provide liquidity for the conversion of gold into U.S. dollars.
-With more US dollars in the system than were backed with gold under the Bretton Woods agreement, the US dollar was overvalued.
-The gold reserves of the United States were reduced as foreign governments converted US dollars to gold and took it offshore.
+With more US dollars in the system than were backed with gold under the Bretton Woods agreement, the US dollar was overvalued relative to gold.
+The gold reserves of the United States were decreasing as foreign governments converted US dollars to gold and took it offshore.
 Foreign speculators did not directly contribute to the gold flow out of the US, as under the Bretton Woods Agreement, only governments could exchange US currency for physical gold.
 Additionally, while the Bretton Woods Agreement was in place, direct speculation by US citizens did not contribute to the price imbalance and arbitrage opportunity due to wide disparity of gold prices between the US and other markets, since US citizens were banned from owning any gold other than jewelry following Executive Order 6102, enacted in 1933 by President Franklin D. Roosevelt to allow the US Government to confiscate all gold coinage, gold certificates, and gold bullion held by any citizen.

 After confiscating the gold of its citizens in 1933, the US government fixed the price of gold at US$35/oz.
 As with all price controls, this caused supply and demand imbalances and an arbitrage opportunity which rapidly depleted the United States gold reserves.
 This led to less gold in the country and caused the US Dollar to become even more overvalued relative to the US gold reserves, leading to a self-propagating cycle.
 Furthermore, the US had to run a balance of payments current account surplus to maintain confidence in the US dollar.

 As a result, the United States was faced with a dilemma because it is not possible to run a balance of payments current account deficit and surplus at the same time.